 Akerman explained to me: "The new practices become a way of life.
 We can't control everything and have to be part of nature."
 What impressed me most was her insistence on also tasting the wines with the winemakers, even from different plots.
-This is certainly someone who believes she grows wine, not grapes.

-Under Akerman's management, the vineyard area has grown from 55 to 240 hectares.
+This is certainly someone who believes she grows wine, not the vineyard area has grown from 55 to 240 hectares.
 Tabor Winery is situated in the Lower Galilee, and the majority of its grapes come from the Galilee and Golan.
 However, Akerman has the flexibility to find the best fruit which takes her all over Israel.
 During her time at Tabor, she has also brought new varieties to the Israeli wine scene like Roussanne and Tannat.

 Tabor Winery was founded in 1999 by four grape-growing families of Kfar Tavor.
 The winery is today managed by Oren Sela, the younger generation of one of them.
 The winery is owned by the Central Bottling Co., the country's premier beverage company responsible for producing or representing mega global brands such as Coca-Cola, Carlsberg and Johnnie Walker.
-The wines are distributed by IBBLS, the importers & distributors of Diageo, the world's largest spirits company.
+The wines and the Sufa, a red wine blend, was recommended in Hugh Johnson's Pocket